adobe/aio-tvm/test/func/api.test.md

 Before all tests, the tvm is deployed into ns1.
 Each tvm endpoint has only ns2 whitelisted.
 Requests are sent from ns2 unless specified otherwise.
 At the end the tvm endpoints are undeployed.

-Here is an overview of what is tested in [e2e.js](./e2e.js):
+Here is an overview of what is tested in [api.test.js](./api.test.js):

-- aws s3 e2e test:
+- aws s3 functional test:
   - get aws tokens from tvm using valid OpenWhisk auth and namespace
   - initialize s3 sdk
   - list blobs in namespace subfolder